johnjohnjohnkim/YOLight/README.md

 Once running, a video window shows the live feed with an overlay: the door-zone box, gesture-arming status, and current lights state.
-Walk through the doorway and the lights track room occupancy; raise both wrists for a second to arm the gesture toggle, then bring your wrists together twice within 2 seconds to clap the lights on/off directly.
+Walk through the doorway and the lights track room occupancy; raise both wrists for 0.3 s to arm the gesture toggle, then clap once to toggle the lights on/off directly.
 Press **`q`** in the video window to quit.

 ---